zellwk/zellwk.com/src/posts/2020-02-19-learn-javascript-portal-design-2.md

 ### Button hover and focus states

 Buttons are interactive elements.
 They need a hover state and a focus state.
-Both states [need to be distinct]() because they represent different actions.
+Both states [need to be distinct][2] because they represent different actions.

 For hover, I decided to change the background of the button to the orange-yellow gradient.
 This reuses another element so it unifies the design even more.